 The parties in the approximately 300 coordinated cases, including the parties in the case against us, reached a settlement.
 The insurers for the issuer defendants in the coordinated cases will make the settlement payment on behalf of the issuers, including us.
 On October 5, 2009, the Court granted final approval of the settlement.
-Judgment was entered on January 10, 2010.
-Six notices of appeal and one petition seeking permission to appeal were filed before the United States Court of Appeals for the Second Circuit.
-Two appeals are proceeding on behalf of objectors to the settlement.
-Plaintiffs have moved to dismiss both appeals.
-The motions are fully briefed.
-The remaining objectors withdrew their appeals with prejudice.
+Six notices of appeal have been filed.
+Judgment was entered on January 13, 2010.
+The time to file additional notices of appeal is set to expire on February 12, 2010.
+A group of three objectors, who filed a notice of appeal, also filed a petition to the Second Circuit seeking permission to appeal the District Court's final approval of the settlement on the basis that the settlement class is broader than the class previously rejected by the Second Circuit in its December 5, 2006 order vacating the District Court's order certifying classes in the focus cases.

-As the litigation process is inherently uncertain, we are unable to predict the outcome of the above described matter if the settlement does not survive appeal.
+As the litigation process is inherently uncertain, we are unable to predict the outcome of the above described matter if the settlement does not survive the appeal.
 While we do maintain liability insurance, we could incur losses that are not covered by our liability insurance or that exceed the limits of our liability insurance.
 Such losses could have a material impact on our business and our results of operations or financial position.